AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.5230

 Funding

-The work was supported by Health@InnoHK, Innovation and Technology Commission, the Research Grant Council (GRF14121815), Hong Kong SAR, and Shenzhen Virtue University Park Laboratory Support Special Fund (YFJGJS 1.0) and the Basic Research Fund (2021Szvup150), Shenzhen, China
+This work was supported by Health@InnoHK, Innovation and Technology Commission, the Research Grant Council (GRF14121815), Hong Kong SAR, as well as Shenzhen Virtue University Park Laboratory Support Special Fund (YFJGJS 1.0) and the Basic Research Fund (2021Szvup150), Shenzhen, China.

 Conflict of interest